-There are a huge number of injuries that can lead to a successful accident at work claim.
+There is a wide number of injuries that can lead to a successful accident at work claim.
 The type of injury you have sustained is not the important factor when determining whether you have a case, rather you need to be able to prove that your employer is at fault for your suffering.
-Therefore, the following are all examples of injuries and incidents you could claim for…

 Select A Section

-- A Guide To Accident At Work Claims
+- Check If You’re Eligible To Make An Accident At Work Claim

 - What Can You Claim For After An Accident At Work?

-- Which Type Of Workplace Can People Be Injured In?
+- Which Types Of Workplaces Can People Be Injured In?

 - What Happens To My Job If I Make A Claim?